 Audience segmentation is especially useful for targeted email campaigns and remarketing ad campaigns.
 Through segmentation and remarketing, you can re-engage interested prospective buyers with your targeted consideration stage content and offers.

+Once you have a solid understanding of your buyer’s journey for the consideration stage, it’s time to get to work.
 Planning for a product comparison chart is different from planning for a case study video, but each requires research, designated team roles, brainstorming, and scheduling.

 It's time to put your product's best foot forward.
 Wow your prospective buyers with a skimmable yet data-rich whitepaper, an emotional customer testimonial video that includes concrete results, and a detailed, easy-to-read product comparison chart that's optimized for SEO.
 Use facts, third-party evidence, and benefit-oriented copy to promote your product without sounding like you're promoting your product.